ErezBinyamin/re-yootech-charger/README.md

 [ ] VCC  -> VDD
 ```
 ### Output
-Installed `nuvoprog2` and ran command: `~/go/bin/nuvoprog2 -v devices` when connected to PCB
+Installed `nuvoprog2` and ran command: `~/go/bin/nuvoprog2 -v devices` when connected to PCB.
+Learned that the IC is not talking to my debugger
 ```
 [0001:0007:00] 2025/07/03 21:01:35 >  013effffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff
 2025/07/03 21:01:35 <  0118261d000001055500a198536e0b003014000020006100f9ef000018000f44b3e5ebe6c9a0ff6f943944925d7e24cbd1cbf6ebef46ee56807380a821711070